kisinga/Dukahub/ARCHITECTURE.md

 ## Cashier Flow - Location-Based Two-Step Payment

-Dukahub implements a location-specific cashier flow that enables a two-step sales process:
+Dukarun implements a location-specific cashier flow that enables a two-step sales process:

 1. **Salesperson** adds items to cart and sends order to cashier (no customer required)
 2. **Cashier** receives order with PENDING_PAYMENT status and collects payment